Skip to main content

 • About

-Beyond ATLAS, I’m exploring the potential of a future circular hadron-hadron collider to study Higgs self-interactions, particularly through triple-Higgs production.
-The aim is to constrain the trilinear and quartic Higgs self-couplings, which are crucial for understanding electroweak symmetry breaking and the Higgs potential.
+Beyond ATLAS, I am exploring the potential of a future circular hadron–hadron collider (FCC-hh) to study Higgs self-interactions, particularly through triple-Higgs production.
+The aim is to constrain the trilinear and quartic Higgs self-couplings, which are crucial for understanding electroweak symmetry breaking and the structure of the Higgs potential.

 Footer Menu